Slavoljub Muslin: Metalurh, Lokeren, Lokomotiv and Lokeren again

-Khimki, Dinamo Minsk, and Anorthosis
+Khimki, Dinamo Minsk and Anorthosis

-On 7 September 2007, Muslin was announced as the new coach of FC Khimki.
-At the time of his arrival following matchday 23 of the 2007 season, the team was occupying 11th league spot, only three points out of the relegation zone.
-Under his guidance, Khimki finished the season in 9th spot, five points out of the relegation zone.
-In the 2008 season after matchday 5 Khimki occupied the 16th spot out of 16 after 0–4 defeat from Rubin Kazan.
+On 7 September 2007, Muslin was announced as the new coach of Khimki.
+At the time of his arrival, following matchday 23 of the 2007 season, the team was occupying eleventh league spot, only three points out of the relegation zone.
+Under his guidance, Khimki finished the season ninth place, five points out of the relegation zone.
+In the 2008 season, after matchday 5, Khimki occupied the 16th spot out of 16 after 0–4 defeat from Rubin Kazan.
 On 14 April 2008, Muslin was fired.

 On 17 September 2008, he was named as the new head coach of Dinamo Minsk.
-But just ten months later on 27 July 2009 was fired again from the Belarusian club.
+But, just ten months later on 27 July 2009, he was sacked once again.

-On 7 August 2009, he signed a contract with the Cypriot club Anorthosis Famagusta, a year after the team's appearance in the group stages of the UEFA Champions League 2008–2009.
-The Serbian replaced German coach Ernst Middendorp.
-He was released in 2010, due to the elimination of team in the quarterfinals of the cup, although the team was second in the Championship.
+On 7 August 2009, he signed a contract with the Cypriot club Anorthosis Famagusta, a year after the team's appearance in the group stages of the UEFA Champions League in the 2008–2009 season.
+Muslin replaced German coach Ernst Middendorp.
+He was released in 2010, due to the elimination of team in the quarter-finals of the cup, although the team was second in the Championship.

 2010s–present

-Muslin led FC Krasnodar from 2010 to 2013.
+Muslin led Krasnodar from 2010 to 2013.

-On 17 June 2014, Muslin was announced as the new head coach of FC Amkar Perm in Russian Football Premier League.
-But after the end of the first part of 2014-15 season, he was sacked for unsatisfactory results.
+On 17 June 2014, Muslin was announced as the new head coach of Amkar Perm in Russian Football Premier League.
+But, after the end of the first part of the 2014-15 season, he was sacked for unsatisfactory results.

 Muslin was announced as a new head coach of Standard Liège on 5 June 2015.
 His departure was announced on 28 August 2015.